Wichita Falls, Texas

-Wichita Falls (/ˈwɪtʃɪtaː/ WITCH-ih-tah) is a city in and the seat of government of Wichita County, Texas, United States.
-It is the principal city of the Wichita Falls Metropolitan Statistical Area, which encompasses all of Archer, Clay, and Wichita counties.
-According to the 2010 census, it had a population of 104,553, making it the 38th-most populous city in Texas.
-In addition, its central business district is 5 miles (8 km) from Sheppard Air Force Base, which is home to the Air Force's largest technical training wing and the Euro-NATO Joint Jet Pilot Training program, the world's only multinationally staffed and managed flying training program chartered to produce combat pilots for both USAF and NATO.
+Wichita Falls (/ˈwɪtʃɪtaː/ WITCH-ih-tah) is a city in and the county seat of Wichita County, Texas, United States.
+It is the principal city of the Wichita Falls metropolitan statistical area, which encompasses all of Archer, Clay, and Wichita Counties.
+According to the 2020 census, it had a population of 102,316, making it the 43rd-most populous city in Texas.
+Wichita Falls is home to Midwestern State University, enrolling more than 5,500 students.